Seamless, Correct, and Generic Programming over Serialised Data: Serialising Data

 \section{Serialising Data}

 So far all of our example programs involved taking an inductive value apart and computing a return value in the host language.
 But we may instead want to compute another value in serialised form.
-We include below one such example: a \IdrisFunction{map} function which takes a function \IdrisBound{f} acting on bytes and applies it to all of the ones stored in the nodes of our type of \IdrisFunction{Tree}s.
+We include below one such example: a \IdrisFunction{map} function which takes a function \IdrisBound{f} acting on bytes, a pointer to a \IdrisFunction{Tree} named \IdrisBound{t} and returns a serialisation process that will eventually produce another \IdrisFunction{Tree} equal to the one obtained by applying that function all of the bytes stored in \IdrisBound{t}'s nodes.

 \ExecuteMetaData[SaferIndexed.idr.tex]{serialisedmap} It calls the \IdrisFunction{view} we just defined to observe whether the tree is a leaf or a node.
 If it's a leaf, it returns a leaf.
 If it's a node, it returns a node where the map has been recursively applied to the left and right subtrees while the function \IdrisBound{f} has been applied to the byte \IdrisBound{b}.